ASVBPREAUBV/postgrest-tutorial/README.md

 4. Start postgREST -> Should run on http://localhost:3000/

         ./postgrest sample.conf

+5. Create a User anonymous in the DB
-5. start swaggerUI
+6. start swaggerUI

         docker run -p 80:8080 swaggerapi/swagger-ui

-6. go to http://localhost/ an insert http://localhost:3000/ in swagger to load SwaggerConfig
+7. go to http://localhost/ an insert http://localhost:3000/ in swagger to load SwaggerConfig